compmem/smile/docs/index.rst

     :height: 241
     :align: right

 SMILE is the State Machine Interface Library for Experiments.
-In broad terms, a state machine is an abstract device that stores the current status of relevant input events, then initiates an action depending on a predetermined set of rules.
+The goal when developing SMILE was to create an east-to-use experiment building library that allows for millisecond-accurate timing.
+SMILE was written so that the end user doesn't have to worry about the intricacies of timing, event handling, or logging data.

-The goal when developing SMILE was to create an easy to use experiment building library that has millisecond accurate timing.
-SMILE is written so that the end user doesn't have to worry about things like timing, event handling, or logging data.
-With the help of the very powerful **Python** programming language and **Kivy**, a module create to help make video games, SMILE is able to accomplish all of its goals!
+Inspired by the concept of a state machine, SMILE works by storing the current status of releveant input events, then initiating an action depending on a predetermined set of rules.
+With the support of the versatile **Python** programming language and **Kivy**, a module create for video game development, SMILE is powerful and flexible while still being simple to use.

 What does a SMILE experiment look like?
 =======================================

-Like all programming language tutorials, the best way to start out is with a simple **Hello, World** program.
 Below is hello.py, an example of what the simplest SMILE experiment looks like:

 .. code-block:: python